Y0Coss/docs-fork/pages/account_and_service_management/reversibility/18-log-reversibility/guide.en-gb.md

 **Partner services**

-The OVHcloud partners concerned are listed in the [OVHcloud partners directory](/links/partner) under the "**cloud migration**" keywords.
+The OVHcloud partners concerned are listed in the [OVHcloud partners directory](/links/partner) under the "**Data center expansion and Migration**" keywords.

 OVHcloud also has a dedicated service: [OVHcloud Professional Services](/links/professional-services).

 **Cost and fees**

+Features described in tables are available at no cost, unless otherwise specified, and are freely usable by the customer.
+More details about pricing are available at [this link:](https://www.ovhcloud.com/en-gb/identity-security-operations/logs-data-platform/)

-Some features described in the tables above are not available free of charge, please consult the [product page](https://www.ovhcloud.com/en-gb/identity-security-operations/logs-data-platform/) to see the complete pricing
+[product page](https://www.ovhcloud.com/en-gb/identity-security-operations/logs-data-platform/) to see the complete pricing

-* No additional exit fees.
+* No additional exit fees applied.
 * Billing depends on the volume stored and the type of infrastructure mobilized (indexed/archived).
 * Any assistance or turnkey export service may incur additional costs.

 **Data retention after termination of the contract**

-OVHcloud does not guarantee the use and availability of backups to restore customer data after termination of the service.
+OVHcloud does not guarantee the use and availability of backups to restore client's data after service termination.

-* Streams and OpenSearch indices are deleted immediately after service is removed.
+* Streams and OpenSearch indexes are deleted immediately once the service is removed.
 * The cold storage archives are immediately destroyed upon termination of the service
-* The customer is fully responsible for the repatriation of his data via API or [ldp-archive-mirror](https://github.com/ovh/ldp-archive-mirror) before decommissioning the service or terminating the contract.
+* The client is fully responsible for data export via API or [ldp-archive-mirror](https://github.com/ovh/ldp-archive-mirror) before decommissioning the service or contract termination.